Elvas is one of Portugal’s most underrated historic towns.

 Housed in a restored former hospital building in the centre of the old town, Elvas’ contemporary art museum has plenty to offer.

-Being spitting distance from the Spanish border, and strategically placed between Lisbon and Madrid, Elvas had to be adept at defending itself in order to survive.
+Being so close to the Spanish border, and strategically placed between Lisbon and Madrid, Elvas had to be adept at defending itself in order to survive.

 The first defence wall was built in Islamic times, during the 9th century, and now provides an attractive setting for the old stone pillory, to which villains were once tied.